swcarpentry/python-novice-gapminder/index.md

 *   How assignment works
 *   What integers, floats, strings, and data frames are
 *   How a `for` loop executes
+*   What a list is and how to index one
 *   How `if`/`else` executes
 *   The difference between defining and calling a function
 *   What a call stack is